apparena/docs/docs/index.rst

 App-Arena Developer documentation 2.0
 =====================================

-.. warning:: The documentation of the API 2.0 is still in beta.
-We are constantly improving it and we are glad for pull
-             requests.

 `App-Arena.com`_ provides an infrastructure to manage and scale web-apps.
 Developers can publish and sell own web-apps through our sales channels.
 Sales partners can integrate our Web-App-CMS in their third-party software solutions and sell all published